joesprankle/lambda_on_local_template/README.md

 ### Installing

 This is a example of a funny lambda function I use to send messages to a slack channel.
+You can run this pretty quick to see it in action.

 Create your function in AWS however you want console/cli, save the ARN Edit your Gruntfile.js and input your the ARN